Maanasgulatii/Navigo-App/README.md

 ```bash
 node server.js
 ```
-- Auto-Generation: If reviews.txt is missing, it's created with headers (Name\tEmail\tReview).
+- If reviews.txt is missing, it's created with three columns: Name, Email, Review
-- Test It: Submit a review at /review—it'll hit http://localhost:5000/api/reviews and append to the file.
+- To test it, submit a review and it will be appended to the file automatically

-### Local Notes
-- Frontend: Runs standalone at http://localhost:5173.
-Pages like /navigate use the TomTom API (hardcoded key: Pywr1bWAgjQmnF9nQz7HrJih4GjzRJeO).
-- Backend: Only active locally—Review.jsx tries fetch('http://localhost:5000/api/reviews') first, falling back to EmailJS if it's down.
-- Hosted: On Vercel, the backend's skipped—reviews go straight to EmailJS (service_qdtvzmn, template_0meu18b, t63w7Un-ufMR8JE1G).
+---

 ## Pages
-Navigo's interface splits into three key pages—each with a purpose:
+Navigo's interface splits into three key pages:

-- **Home (/)**: The landing spot—a clean, welcoming intro to Navigo.
-Sets the stage for your journey with a minimalist design.
-(Screenshot: home.png coming soon!)
+- **Home**: The landing spot.
+A minimal, welcoming design.
-- **Navigation (/navigate)**: The powerhouse—input your start and end points, and watch the magic.
-A black marker moves from start to finish on a TomTom map, showing distance, ETA, traffic, and petrol pumps.
-Last trip details stick around for review.
-(Screenshot: navigation.png coming soon!)
+- **Navigation**: Input your start and end points, and watch.
+A black marker moves from start to finish on a map, showing distance, ETA, and petrol pumps.
+Last trip details stick around for review on the homepage.
-- **Review (/review)**: Your voice matters!
-Enter your name (optional), email (optional), and feedback.
-Locally, it saves to reviews.txt via the backend; on Vercel, it emails me via EmailJS—quick and simple.
-(Screenshot: review.png coming soon!)
+- **Review**: If you have any thoughts or feedback, kindly enter your name (optional), email (optional), and your review of Navigo.

+---

 ## Contact Us
 Have thoughts, suggestions, or want to chat about Navigo?
-Click the "Contact Us" link (coming soon to the site)—it'll fire up your email client to maanasgulati@gmail.com.
-I'm all ears for reviews, improvement ideas, or just a hello—let's make Navigo even better together!
+Click the "Contact Us" button and drop a mail.
+I'd like to hear about reviews, improvement ideas, and more.

-## Contribute
-Love what Navigo offers?
-Take it for a spin at [Navigo on Vercel](https://navigo-app.vercel.app/) and share your feedback on the /review page—it's fast, easy, and helps shape the app's future.
-Every review fuels the journey!
+---

 ## Live Demo
-See Navigo in action: [Navigo on Vercel](https://navigo-app.vercel.app/).
-Open it on your PC's big screen for the full navigation glory—explore Home, Navigation, and Review today!

-## Development Tips
-- **API Keys**: Hardcoded for now (TomTom in Navigation.jsx, EmailJS in main.jsx/Review.jsx).
-For security, move to a .env file locally (e.g., VITE_API_KEY=your-key) and Vercel env vars later.
-- **Backend Folder**: In the repo, backend/ sits outside Frontend/.
-Locally, you can move it inside Frontend/ if node server.js fails—update the README if you tweak this!
-- **Vercel Hosting**: Deployed from Frontend/ with vercel.json (assumed auto-added)—no backend runs live.
+See Navigo in action: [Navigo](https://navigo-app.vercel.app/).